Greenlandic people in Denmark: Statistics

 While destitute Greenlanders only account for 10% of Greenlandic people living in Denmark, Greenlandic people do face higher rates of substance abuse, homelessness and unemployment.
 According to the International Work Group of Indigenous Affairs, rates of homelessness are 50% higher among Greenlandic people in Denmark than ethnic Danes.
 Greenlandic people residing in Denmark are also 12 times more likely to be receiving treatment for alcoholism.
 Greenlandic people report facing discrimination when dealing "with public authorities, the health care system, employers and the educational system."
 Prejudicial attitudes are reflected in Danish vernacular with the expression "drunk as a Greenlander" being used to describe anyone who has had too much alcohol.

 Classification

 There is ambiguity regarding numbers of Greenlandic people in Denmark due to the nature of the Greenlandic-Danish citizenship.
 As of the 1953 Danish constitution, Greenland was made a constituency of Denmark and therefore Greenlanders were given Danish citizenship.
 This allows Greenlandic people to move freely between Greenland and Denmark.
-Under Danish law, it is prohibited to include race or ethnicity in its civil registration system (Det Centrale Personregiste or CPR).
+Under Danish law, it is prohibited to include race or ethnicity in its civil registration system (Det Centrale Personregister or CPR).
 This means Greenlanders are registered simply as Danes with no mention of their heritage.
 Unlike Greenlandic people, people from the Faroe Islands, another of Denmark's ex colonies, are distinguished in the CPR.